Wall Street falls as Nvidia, Palantir and other AI stars keep sinking

 NEW YORK — (AP) — Nvidia, Palantir and other superstar stocks that had surged in the mania surrounding artificial-intelligence technology are dragging Wall Street lower again on Wednesday.

 The S&P 500 fell 0.5% and was heading for a fourth straight loss after setting an all-time high last week.
-The Dow Jones Industrial Average was up 3 points, or less than 0.1%, as of 11:35 a.m.
+The Dow Jones Industrial Average was down 30 points, or 0.1%, as of 1:08 p.m.
 Eastern time, and the Nasdaq composite was 1% lower.

 Trading was shaky, and Nvidia pared a loss from earlier in the morning that got as bad as 3.9%, which helped indexes also mute their losses.